ImTheekshana126/Natsuki-v2.1/README.md

 All other credits mentioned on top of scripts

-Should any be missing kindly let us know at [TheNusukiBot](https://t.me/Natsuki_Updates) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [TheNasukiBot](https://t.me/Natsuki_Updates) or simply submit a pull request on the readme.

-## TheNusukiBot bot the telegram Bot Project
+## TheNasukiBot bot the telegram Bot Project
 The Advanced Branch (For PRO's)

-The TheNusukiBot bot(advanced)
+The TheNasukiBot bot(advanced)

 ### Credits ❤
 <details><summary>All Credits Here</summary>